nemonik/hands-on-DevOps-gen2/README.md

 # 1. Preface

-The future home of the second edition of my hands-on DevOps course building upon [nemonik/hands-on-DevOps](https://github.com/nemonik/hands-on-DevOps).
+This is the second edition of my hands-on DevOps course building upon [nemonik/hands-on-DevOps](https://github.com/nemonik/hands-on-DevOps).

-The content of this course is presently under development.
+The content of this course is actively under development whereas the prior is not.

 This newest version of my Hands-on DevOps class is a re-platforming of sorts -- A sort of rewrite if you will.
 The prior version relied on multiple Vagrants (i.e., virtual machines) and was a beast to maintain.
 Several Vagrants were created through automation to run a multi-node [[Kubernetes)](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) cluster as well asa development VM.
 The approach modeled how I pre-flighted my work on my laptop vice using [minikube](https://github.com/kubernetes/minikube).
 The [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) cluster my class used made use of was [[k3s](https://github.com/k3s-io/k3s)](https://github.com/k3s-io/k3s) and as it matured [k3d](https://k3d.io/) was introduced.
 [K3d](https://github.com/rancher/k3d/) is a lightweight wrapper to run [k3s](https://github.com/k3s-io/k3s) in [[Docker](https://docker.io)](https://docker.com) and provides a rather elegant solution to create and manage a single or multi-node [k3s](https://github.com/k3s-io/k3s) cluster for development vice standing up multi-VMs and the burden they impose on the host (in my case my laptop).
 Around this same time I was considering using [k3d](https://github.com/rancher/k3d/) I also gave [Docker Desktop's](https://www.docker.com/products/docker-desktop) means of providing a [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) cluster a try but I found it lacking, so I stuck with [k3d](https://github.com/rancher/k3d/).
 Around this same time I also moved fully off my MacBook for personal development moving to [Arch Linux](https://archlinux.org/) where I used [Docker](https://docker.io).
 This new version of my class infrastructure-as-code automation focuses instead of directly configuring the host or if need be a single Vagrant for the purpose of development.